 Consider, for example, the selection and analysis of sources of information, asking and answering relevant questions, and expressing these components in clear and comprehensible language (both in oral and written form).
-Every course aims at teaching you to look more critically at information, separate main points from accessory ones, and formulate research more clearly and precisely.
+Every course aims at teaching you to look more critically at information, to separate the main points from the secondary ones, and to formulate research more clearly and precisely.

-Career Services offers events, tests, coaching and training in and outside your masterprogramme, related to professional self-analysis, career orientation and job application skills.
+Career Services offers events, tests, coaching and training in and outside your Master's programme, related to professional self-analysis, career orientation and job application skills.
 You can find more information about career services on Career Services for Dutch students or Career Services for international students.